PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 ## How you can help me

 - Tell me what I am doing wrong, or right.
 Any feedback is welcomed!
-- Tell me what you want from me, because sometimes I can't gage this easily.
+- Tell me what you want from me, because sometimes I can't gauge this easily.
 - Let me know if I am going in the wrong direction or have misunderstood as soon as possible.
 I hate to waste other peoples and my own time.
 - Give me deadlines for everything - like I mentioned earlier I love control and therefore I try to organise every task of my day, week and month.